simonsdave/yar/docs/FAQ.md

   1. add an = to the end
   1. base64 decode the key

-### How do I debug authorization failures?
+### How do I debug authentication failures?
 This is hard.
 It's the one knock against using HMACs.
-First step would be to restart the [[Auth Server]] using debug level logging.
+First step would be to restart the [Auth Server](../yar/auth_server) using debug level logging.
-This will generate additional logging output but more importantly it will generate lots of additional HTTP X-Auth-Server headers that provide detailed insight into how the authentication server is computing the HMAC.
+This will generate additional logging output but more importantly it will generate lots of additional HTTP X-Auth-Server headers that provide detailed insight into how the [Auth Server](../yar/auth_server) is computing the HMAC.
 99% of the time reviewing this output will help you track down the problem.

 ### What's up with the name "yar"?